neurobrko/rsync_to_remote/README.md

 **Set of tools to manage and perform synchronization of files to remote system using rsync.
 Script also ouptuts its action to console and logs them.**

+**IMPORTANT:**
+See section _Instalation and usage_ for minimum mandatory steps to get scripts working properly.

 _**GUI_sync_suite.py**_ - wrapper script to get all the functionality in one place

 _**rsync_to_remote.py**_ - standalone CLI script to perform synchronization.
 Configuration is loaded from _sync_conf.yaml_,